 - Line Editing Includes’Track Changes & ‘Comments’.

-- Turnaround time: Three to four weeks (depending on my workload.)
+- Turnaround time: Four to six weeks (depending on size of manuscript and my workload.)

 Developmental (or Substantive) Editing